California Public Employees Retirement System Buys 27,630 Shares of Cabot Co. (NYSE:CBT)

 California Public Employees Retirement System increased its stake in shares of Cabot Co.
 (NYSE:CBT) by 20.7% during the fourth quarter, HoldingsChannel reports.
 The fund owned 161,161 shares of the specialty chemicals company’s stock after acquiring an additional 27,630 shares during the quarter.
 California Public Employees Retirement System’s holdings in Cabot were worth $7,233,000 as of its most recent filing with the Securities and Exchange Commission.

 A number of equities research analysts have weighed in on the stock.
 UBS Group lifted their price target on shares of Cabot from $47.00 to $49.00 and gave the stock a “buy” rating in a research note on Thursday, November 5th.
 The Goldman Sachs Group lifted their price target on shares of Cabot from $136.00 to $143.00 and gave the stock a “sell” rating in a research note on Monday, December 14th.
 Zacks Investment Research upgraded shares of Cabot from a “sell” rating to a “hold” rating and set a $40.00 price target on the stock in a research note on Monday, November 2nd.
-Deutsche Bank Aktiengesellschaft lifted their price target on shares of Cabot from $42.00 to $45.00 and gave the stock a “hold” rating in a research note on Tuesday, November 17th.
-Finally, Barclays lifted their price target on shares of Cabot from $53.00 to $60.00 and gave the stock an “overweight” rating in a research note on Wednesday, February 3rd.
+Barclays boosted their target price on shares of Cabot from $53.00 to $60.00 and gave the company an “overweight” rating in a research note on Wednesday, February 3rd.
+Finally, Deutsche Bank Aktiengesellschaft boosted their target price on shares of Cabot from $42.00 to $45.00 and gave the company a “hold” rating in a research note on Tuesday, November 17th.
 One investment analyst has rated the stock with a sell rating, six have given a hold rating and three have issued a buy rating to the company’s stock.
 The company currently has a consensus rating of “Hold” and a consensus price target of $57.00.

-Cabot (NYSE:CBT) last issued its earnings results on Sunday, January 31st.
-The specialty chemicals company reported $1.18 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.88 by $0.30.
+Cabot (NYSE:CBT) last issued its quarterly earnings results on Sunday, January 31st.
+The specialty chemicals company reported $1.18 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.88 by $0.30.
 Cabot had a negative net margin of 9.10% and a positive return on equity of 11.67%.
-On average, analysts forecast that Cabot Co. will post 3.36 EPS for the current year.
+On average, equities analysts expect that Cabot Co. will post 3.36 earnings per share for the current year.

 The business also recently declared a quarterly dividend, which will be paid on Friday, March 12th.
 Investors of record on Friday, February 26th will be given a dividend of $0.35 per share.
 The ex-dividend date is Thursday, February 25th.
 This represents a $1.40 annualized dividend and a yield of 2.81%.
 Cabot’s dividend payout ratio (DPR) is 67.31%.